madeline-stevens/coding-falcons-react/README.md

 21. Testing a POST- http://localhost:5000/api/users/register and recieving an 'unidetified '<'' error message.
 Now I'm getting this error- '{ ValidationError: users validation failed: name: Path `name` is required.' in the console.
     THE FIX: Changed name, required to false in the User schema and I finally got a json response.
 Changed required back to true and now it magically works!
 22. Added the logic for the password but instead of just having success on password as the response we need to create a token to be sent to the user to be able to access protected routes.
+23. Next we'll use passport (the main authentication module) to actually verify the bearer token and make routes private 24.

 ### Resources